 Starving children in Africa are extremely vulnerable to disease.
 When malnutrition weakens a child, common illnesses become life-threatening.
 See how one child survived thanks to the caring professionals at a hospital supported by Save the Children’s donors.

-The Devastating Effects of Child Starvation in Africa
+The Devastating Effects of Child Starvation & Malnutrition in Africa

 Every child deserves a healthy start in life.
 However, there are far too many starving children in Africa for whom hunger is a constant, chronic pain.

 In sub-Saharan Africa, a shocking 28 million children are experiencing stunted growth due to malnutrition.
 Stunting prevents children from developing to their full potential mentally and physically, and it is largely irreversible.

 Stunting is not the only form of malnutrition that affects children.
 Children who have severe acute malnutrition, the deadliest form of extreme hunger, can succumb to the disease in just a few days.
 Children who die in this way suffer immensely as their vital organ functions slow down and eventually stop.

 It doesn’t have to be this way for children in Africa, but we need your help now.